FREQUENTLY ASKED QUESTIONS

 6.)
 Masterweaver kittens are under my constant care.
 This means that they are being handled frequently and accustomed to everyday noises in an average household, including noisy children and dogs.

 7. You will find me and others brag about the temperament of almost each kitten I offer.
 The reason for this is that I only keep cats for breeding with exceptionally loving and sound characters.

 8.)
 I do not save on food costs.
 Frankly, my feeding program is the most expensive anyone could find.

 9.)
 I do not jump on fashion color bandwagons.
 This maintains the quality of my cats.

 How much do Maine Coons cost?

 Prices have gone up quite a bit for a Maine Coon pet kitten from a registered breeder.
-I would say in North America the price runs anywhere from about $ 1200 (really not sure how they do it for that price!) up to a whooping to $ 2200.
+I would say in North America the price from a reputable Cattery runs anywhere from about $ 1500 (really not sure how they do it for that price these days!) up to a whooping to $ 3000.
 The price can greatly vary and depends on the geographical area of the breeder, the quality and sometimes color of the kitten, the quality of care, the reputation of the breeder, the titles of the ancestors , the health testing history of the bloodlines - or potentially just pure greed.
 My price can be found on the Reservation page.

 Is this a healthy breed of cat?

 Yes!
 The Maine Coon cat is still one of the healthier breeds around.
 There have been problems with immune related diseases, hearts, kidneys and joints.
 Those problems can be greatly reduced if the breeder works with truly outcrossed pedigrees, avoids inbreeding, does the necessary testing on a regular basis and feeds a supplemented raw meat diet (for longevity, digestive-, joint- and heart health).